 - $100,000 property damage liability per accident

-These limits provide substantial financial protection without the premium spike of maximum coverage, which is a practical balance for someone building their financial foundation.
+These limits provide financial protection without the premium increase of maximum coverage.

 Learn more about MoneyGeek's car insurance methodology.